How to Decorate Bare Walls

 All styled up, these solid maple picture ledges add so much character to this seating area.

-Picture rails (aka exhibit rails) are a great alternative to gallery walls.
+Picture rails (aka gallery rails, exhibit rails) are a great alternative to gallery walls.
 Art and decor is suspended from a rail with chains - a lovely and creative way to fill a wall!
+Assemble one on a budget using the IKEA Hultarp Rail and chain from the hardware store.

 Floor Mirror